swordfatih/tablite/README.md

 │         │         │ That makes it a safe choice.                                                │
 └─────────┴─────────┴─────────────────────────────────────────────────────────────────────────────┘
 ```
-> Check out the [examples folder](https://github.com/swordfatih/tablite/tree/main/examples) for more.

 ### 📝 Documentation
 > Every table used in this documentation was generated with **tablite** itself.